jforget/Astro-Sunrise/doc/astronomical-notes.md

 models are false, but each one has its usefulness to make computations about the real world.

+(*) Initially, I used the phrase _lies to adults_.
+But when I read _the Science of Discworld II the Globe_, I found on page 291 that this phrase was used as a synonym for _politics_.

 Please note that I was talking about scientific methods.
 I was not dealing with electoral campaigns and advertisements.
 Every sane adult knows for sure that these are ridden with lies.

-Other lies to adults, also known as "simplifying hypotheses", you will find in the following:
+Other lies to students, also known as "simplifying hypotheses", you will find in the following:

 - the light propagates instantly from one place to another,